-\begin{rem}Note that in this definition, Van den Dries considers $\R$-definable subsets of $\R$ in $\mathcal{R}$.
+\begin{rem}Note that in this definition, Van den Dries considers $\R$\nobreakdash-de\-fi\-nable subsets of $\R$ in $\mathcal{R}$.
 In particular, it is not required that every interval is definable in $\mathcal{R}$ without introducing additional parameters.

 \end{rem}

 \begin{ex} Since the $\R$-semi-algebraic subsets of the real line are exactly finite unions of points and (possibly unbounded) open intervals, we see that $\R_\alg$ is an o-minimal structure.